bobtsang28/bobtsang28.github.io/_projects/2025-01-03-a-taste-of-japan.md

   </div>
 </div>

 This video has gathered over 1,400 views on YouTube.
-While not a huge number, it was already a meaningful achievement for one of the first independent mini-documentaries I produced.
 Navigating all the behind-the-scenes logistics was definitely a challenge, but getting an inside look at how a Japanese tea house operates and meeting the people who bring it to life immediately made me want to create more of these types of videos.